sashakucharczyk/GithubMCP/README.md

 **Dependency Management:** Do not propose or attempt to install any new dependencies (e.g., via pip install) unless the request explicitly includes a new dependency.

+If writing a CSV, it must be valid RFC 4180 format.

+---

+## Example Use:

+Use the CSV_Taxonomy_Analysis skill.

+Input file: my_data/tickets.csv
+Output files:
+  - taxonomy.csv
+  - labeled_output.csv

+Follow:
+- skills/CSV_Taxonomy_Analysis/taxonomy_driver.py
+- skills/CSV_Taxonomy_Analysis/instructions.md

+The LLM should:

+1. Read the files
+2. Induce the taxonomy
+3. Classify all rows
+4. Save outputs exactly to the paths above
+5. Produce no extra commentary

 ---